k0retux/fuddly/docs/source/tutorial.rst

 :meth:`framework.monitor.Probe.main()` which is called either continuously (the basic *probe*) or after a specific event in the sending process (the *blocking probes*).
-In order to be started, they have to be first associated to one or more :class:`framework.target.Target` of the project.
+In order to be started, they have to be first associated to one or more :class:`framework.target_helpers.Target` of the project.
 Then, when such a target is started, ``fuddly`` take care of running the probes.

 Probes are executed independently from each other (they run within their own thread).
 They